Macius5b/Application-of-machine-learning-to-power-system-state-estimation/README.md

 The main objective of the project was to investigate whether Machine Learning-based approaches can serve as an effective alternative or complement to traditional state estimation methods, particularly in terms of accuracy and robustness to noisy or incomplete data.

+You can find whole project in AP_mgr file, with table of content written in english in description

 # Why is State Etimation important
 <img width="704" height="448" alt="image" src="https://github.com/user-attachments/assets/69ade6d3-fc56-41fe-bc57-747ef5aca673" />